 mergeArrays, it should be very clear that this function combines X amount of arrays into a new one.

 I know that naming things is hard.
 And the more complex the function, the harder the naming part will be… I use a rule to make naming easier for myself.
 Here’s how I do it.

 Imagine a function that merges 2 arrays of numbers and generates a new unique list of numbers.
 How would you name it?
 Something like this?

 The name is not that bad, because it does what it says.
 The problem is that the function is doing 2 things.
 The more a function does, the more difficult it is to name it.
-Extracting it to 2 separate functions will make it much easier and more reusable at the same time.
+Extracting it into 2 separate functions will make it much easier and more reusable at the same time.

-Of course it’s easy to create a beautiful one liner without calling a new function.
-But sometimes, one liners are not that readable.
+Of course, it’s easy to create a beautiful one-liner without calling a new function.
+But sometimes, one-liners are not that readable.

 I could not find a name for this problem… See!
 Naming is hard…